 Our Gift of Gratitude

 We could not be more grateful to all of you.
 Thank you for believing in our mission and urging us to expand our groundbreaking equity pathway for schools and systems.
-We want to express our heartfelt gratitude to our new Director of Leadership, Equity and School Climate, Isaiah McGee.
 Thank you to co-founder, author, and global researcher Dr. Alan Daly, for his ongoing dedication and belief in our mission.
 Professor Daly’s extensive body of research includes social capital, the analysis of social networks, relational trust, educational policy, and the building of strengths-based systems of support.
 We would also like to acknowledge and honor Marisol Quevedo Rerucha, Dr. Carolyn Gery, and Dr. Ingrid Twyman for their collective expertise in restorative practices, relational literacy, resiliency, trauma-informed teaching, and culturally responsive-sustaining education.
 One final heartfelt thank you and appreciation to Trent Hall for his expertise and facilitation skills that have increased our knowledge about conflict management, empathy, Socratic inquiry, and active listening.

 We stand on the shoulders of giants.
 We will be eternally grateful to Dr. Floyd Cobb and John Krownapple for their groundbreaking design of The Dignity Framework for Educational Equity, a framework that focuses on “Belonging Through a Culture of Dignity.”
 We wish them well as they move into their exciting new chapter of service.
 We also want to honor the impact of Dr. Gloria Ladson-Billing, john a powell, Dr. Gholdy Muhammed, Dr. Sharroky Hollie, and the countless others who have influenced our collaborative expertise.